 You know what your business offers, but be sure to have a clear and direct mission statement that describes your vision and goals.
 In other words, know your business’s purpose -- you can’t very well create a personality for a business unless you know what that business is about.

-Even though you’re not necessarily branding an individual, that doesn’t mean that you can’t be personable.
+Even though you’re not necessarily branding an individual, that doesn’t mean that you can’t be personable when developing a brand image.
 Use your type, colors, and imagery to represent who the brand is.
 Then enhance that visual representation with your tone of voice: Are you a confident business with a lot of sass, like Nike?
 Or are you ritzy and professional, like Givenchy?
-Either way, be sure to use your branding as a way to represent your business.
+Either way, be sure to develop your brand as a way to represent your business.

 Research may be boring, but the more you know about your business, the stronger your brand identity will be.